shalabyy420/Data-warehouse-project-1/README.md

 This project is intended to demonstrate practical knowledge of **SQL, ETL, data modeling, and Data Warehouse development** in a real-world business scenario.

 ## license
-The license of this project is MIT license that you can change and edit in this project it is free
+The license of this project is MIT license that you can change and edit this project it is free

 ## About Me
 I am Yusuf Magdi Shalaby I am a data engineer trying to sharpen my skills.